hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

 * On our way out of Thither, we run into the treehouse with the Treant
   * Run into Elkhorn
   * He said if we are going to the palace, he'd like to go with us
+* Bargained with Endolyn gave her the dollhouse and the stuffed cat
+  * We got Hurley's shadow and freedom
+  * We got my lost thing back, which was a wand of smiles
+  * She would not give us the lost sister (Glister) for the dollhouse
+* We went outside and had a long discussion about our options
+  * We could either sneak up to the bell and ring it, but we'd leave behind the companions
+    * We would also be visible, and if we took the horn risk losing it
+  * We could cause chaos and summon the brigganocks and korreds and free prisoners
+    * If we made sure lots of chaos happened around us, we might avoid being noticed
+    * We could get Glisten which would allow us to return her to Gleam, which would het Amidor to guide us
+* We decided to free prisoners/slaves and get Amidor to help us
+  * We were caught almost immediately by Skylla/Charmay who animated objects to attack us
+  * fought her and knocked her unconscious, took her stuff and got some items from the goblins
   *